MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-administrator-activities.md

 2. Select the **Activity** dropdown box and select the activity from which you want to obtain the data.
 To view additional data elements common to all runbooks, select **Show Common Published Data**.
 3. Select the published data element that you want to use, and select **OK**.

-For a list of the data elements published by each activity, see the **Published Data** table in the specific activity topic.
+For a list of the data elements published by each activity, see the **Published Data** table in the specific activity section.
 For information about the common published data items, see <span>Common Published Data</span>.

 ## Activities